rust-gamedev/rust-gamedev.github.io/content/news/022/index.md

-![Animation showing Bibi, the main protagonist of Outer Wonders, starting from the top entrance of a puzzle, rolling from obstacle to obstacle, leaning on on bushes, flowers and trees to reach the bottom exit of the puzzle](outer-wonders.gif)
+![Animation showing Bibi, the main protagonist of Outer Wonders, starting from the top entrance of a puzzle, rolling from obstacle to obstacle, leaning on bushes, flowers, and trees to reach the bottom exit of the puzzle](outer-wonders.gif)

 [Outer Wonders] is a colorful, pixel art, puzzle-based adventure game